Glossary of Terms

 Listing

-This is a term used to describe the arrangement between a Vendor and an estate agent, whereby the agent is appointed to act on behalf of the Vendor to sell real estate.
+This is a term used to describe the arrangement between a vendor and an estate agent, whereby the agent is appointed to act on behalf of the vendor to sell real estate.
 Estate agents rely on a contract called the Exclusive Sale Authority to bind the vendor, the property and all enquirers, to the agent.

 Lot